 What is your role as the Technical Director (TD) of NEOSHIN?

-It was very important to me that i would not only work on purely technical things, but also to take on artistic tasks while working on NEOSHIN.
+It was very important to me that i would not only work on purely technical things, but also to take on artistic challenges while working on NEOSHIN.

 What has been your biggest challenge in working on NEOSHIN so far?